top of page

 Trade Map (ITC)

-This website gives trade data for 220 countries.
+This website provides trade data for 220 countries.
 You can compare which countries are importing an item—say, Indian mangoes—and which competitors are already dominating the business.

 APEDA (Agriculture and Processed Food Export Authority)

 A must for food and agricultural exporters.
-It helps you with certifications like Global GAP, gives buyer lists, and shares schemes and market reports.
+It helps you with certifications like Global GAP, provides buyer lists, and shares schemes and market reports.

 FIEO (Federation of Indian Export Organisations)